munificent/craftinginterpreters/book/compiling-expressions.md

 <aside name="prefix">

-We don't need to store the precedence of the *prefix* expression that starts with a given token because in Lox, all prefix operators have the same precedence.
-So `unary()` calls `parsePrecedence(PREC_CALL)` directly instead of looking up the precedence of the current token.
+We don't need to store the precedence of the *prefix* expression starting with a given token because all prefix operators in Lox have the same precedence.

-**TODO: overlap**

 </aside>